frrobledo/RAG_paper_search/README.md

 3. **Enter Your Query:**

    When prompted, input your search query.
-The script will retrieve and save the most relevant documents.
+The script will retrieve and save the most relevant documents as well as show the cosine similarity with the query.

 ## **Customization**